nhsd-a2si/docs-uec-appts/_pages/deployment/toolkit/dep_devptl.md

 Once set up on the Integration Environment it is possible to perform like-live tests, including making requests to spine components - SDS, SSP - and interacting with other supplier solutions.

 The end-to-end tests can be characterised in either an informal, ad hoc, approach where suppliers may contact each other to arrange tests, or more formal <a href="dep_testplan.html" target="_blank">Test Plans</a> can be followed.
-If a formal test is required the UEC Booking Team will take the lead, requesting systems to be configured, arrange a meeting time and guide users through a step-by-step test plan.
+If a formal test is required the Booking Team will take the lead, requesting systems to be configured, arrange a meeting time and guide users through a step-by-step test plan.
 The formal approach would be required for a supplier to demonstrate their solution (part of the assurance process) or gather evidence for their SCAL submission.

 ## Assure

 Assurance is a vital step in developing a Booking solution for either Provider or Consumer functionality.
-You will engage with the Solutions Assurance Team, via the UEC Booking Team, who will provide the <a href="assurance_scal.html" target="_blank">SCAL</a> (Supplier Conformance Assessment List) document for completion.
+You will engage with the Solutions Assurance Team, via the Booking Team, who will provide the <a href="assurance_scal.html" target="_blank">SCAL</a> (Supplier Conformance Assessment List) document for completion.
 This is a self-assurance process but there is a requirement to demonstrate the end-to-end functionality and provide documented evidence of how the solution meets the Standard.

 The TKW Simulator can provide supporting evidence documents required by the SCAL.